lululombard/beamng-esphome-fan/README.md

 1. Check that port 5000 is not in use by another application
 2. Try accessing via your computer's IP instead of localhost
 3. Check console output for any Flask errors

+### ESPHome connection keeps dropping?
+The system automatically attempts to reconnect up to 3 times when the connection is lost:
+- Look for `[ERROR] ESPHome connection lost` messages in console
+- Check if your ESPHome device is stable (power, network)
+- If reconnection fails repeatedly, manually click "Save & Reconnect" in the web UI
+- After 3 failed attempts, manual reconnection is required

 ### Rate compensation behaving erratically?
 1. Increase **Rate Smoothing** to 5-10 for more stable calculations